 \subsection{Type 1 Dynamics}

-We now turn to applying the affine space result with $d=1$ --- that is, telling whether a Nash equilibrium lies on a line --- in order to prove complexity lower bounds for Nash convergent dynamics in games of the first three types, starting with the easiest case of Type 1. \begin{theorem} If a locally tractable Nash convergent dynamic of Type 1 exists for all games, then $\Ptime = \PPAD$. \end{theorem} \begin{proof} Let $G$ be a game, and let $\phi$ be the assumed dynamic.
+We now turn to applying the affine space result with $d=1$ --- that is, telling whether a Nash equilibrium lies on a line --- in order to prove complexity lower bounds for Nash convergent dynamics in games of these two types, starting with the easiest case of Type 1. \begin{theorem} If a locally tractable Nash-convergent dynamic of Type 1 exists for all games, then $\Ptime = \PPAD$. \end{theorem} \begin{proof} Let $G$ be a game, and let $\phi$ be the assumed dynamic.
 It is easy to see that we can use the circuit computing $\phi$, together with the algorithm for finding a Nash equilibrium on a line, to find a Nash equilibrium of $G$.
 Since this PPAD-complete to do for arbitrary games, this completes the proof. \end{proof}